 Sober living homes are structured homes for people who are addicted to drugs and want to only recover from their addiction.
 Some people think sober living homes are the same as a rehab center, which is not correct.
 Rehab centers generally have much strict environment and offer a more intensive recovery experience.
 However, residents of sober living homes can come and go as they please, but these homes do have some house rules that the residents has to follow like they have fixed timing to go for work during the day and has to return home by a specific time in the evening.
 People living in sober homes are also tested periodically to ensure they remain sober while they are out for work.

 Mostly these homes are privately owned, but some of the sober homes are owned by charity organizations and businesses.
 Sober living homes are generally located in a quiet area to maintain a positive and peaceful environment for people in early recovery.
 Addicts who live in sober living facilities have to be responsible for themselves, which is essential for their recovery because people with addiction are likely to act in irresponsible ways.
 People who decide to live in sober living homes have to take all the financial responsibility of themselves like they would do if they had been living a healthy life.
-They have to pay their rent, buy their food and much more.
+They have to pay their rent, buy their food, and much more.

-Every facility of sober living homes shares the same house rules, although some rules might be different from place to place.
+Every facility of luxury sober living home shares the same house rules, although some rules might be different from place to place.
 When people move in a sober living home, they agree to follow all the rules of the facility and agree to face the consequences in case of violation.
 However, penalties depend upon the severity of the violation.
 Residents may have to make amends to another resident, pay a fine, or write an essay about what they did.
 If violation of the rules is beyond limits, residents are asked to leave home.

 The major rule of all sober facilities is to stay sober.
 Residents are not allowed to use any drugs or alcohol, not in a minor quantity as well.
 In fact, some addicts are restricted from cooking their meals in certain ingredients like vanilla and cannot use mouthwashes because these things contain the slightest amount of alcohol in them, which may result in false-positive into a drug test.